mohatt/gatsby-plugin-advanced-pages/README.md

 Run `gatsby develop` and open http://localhost/hello to see your new page.

 #### Page helpers
 In order to create more advanced pages, you need to define a page helper in your markdown metadata.
-Page helpers are javascript files that exports a function to be run by the plugin during Gatsby's [createPage](https://www.gatsbyjs.org/docs/actions/#createPage) lifecycle.
+Page helpers are javascript files that export a function to be run by the plugin during Gatsby's [createPage](https://www.gatsbyjs.org/docs/actions/#createPage) lifecycle.
 Here is an example page helper that creates a blog index page with pagination functionality:

 `content/pages/blog.md`
 ```markdown